 Agriculture in Africa must accelerate growth by exploiting its potential to achieve food security, reducing its dependence on the international market and contributing to global economic growth and regional integration.
-It must do this by helping to create jobs for young people, integrating women and reducing social inequalities, while preserving natural resources and the environment.
+It must do this by creating jobs for young people, integrating women and reducing social inequalities, while preserving natural resources and the environment.